Azure/cortana-intelligence-personalization-data-science-playbook/Frequently_Bought_Together_Product_Suggestions_Use_Case.md

 **Association Rules**
 Once the final ruleset has been identified by performing association rule mining on all available data, a predictive experiment should be created to identify applicable rules for an input shopping cart and provide as output any suggested products that are not already in the cart.

 After the web service has been deployed and tested, the online retailer's website can be modified to call the web service and include responses in the web pages it displays.
 Many retailer websites are created using common programming languages that support calling and parsing responses from web services.
-Joseph Mart's website was created on [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/), which supports many programming languages, including Node.js, Python, PHP, .NET, and Java.
-Joseph Mart adapts the web service's sample code snippet so that their web app will request a product recommendation each time a user loads a webpage, and incorporate that recommendation into the displayed page.
+Contoso Mart's website was created on [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/), which supports many programming languages, including Node.js, Python, PHP, .NET, and Java.
+Contoso Mart adapts the web service's sample code snippet so that their web app will request a product recommendation each time a user loads a webpage, and incorporate that recommendation into the displayed page.

-### A/B Testing
+### A/B Testing <a name="ab"></a>

 Before providing a new or upgraded feature to all customers, some online retailers prefer to expose the feature to a subset of users for a trial period.
 This gradual roll-out diminishes any disruptions that may be experienced as the load handling and real-world recommendation efficacy are first tested.
 This approach is often called *A/B testing*, since the clickthrough rates and revenue can be compared between the two groups of users that see different site versions.
 Many retailers randomly assign users to these groups, but when this approach is not properly explained to users, they may express concern or dismay that they do not experience the website in the same way.
 Some online retailers therefore establish opt-in programs where participants are informed that they may experience features before general availability.